 3

 • why not just use a high-Q lowpass filter to block ultrasound altogether?
-Jan 9, 2017 at 11:03
+Commented Jan 9, 2017 at 11:03

 • also, Tor browser bundle is based on Firefox and it has a hidden setting which disables ALL audio in browser.
-Jan 9, 2017 at 11:04
+Commented Jan 9, 2017 at 11:04

 • The OP didn't seem to want to block ultrasound, merely to identify its source - perhaps he's building a blacklist of infringing advertisers.
 I'm also almost certain he wants to only block selected ultrasound, rather than silence his browser entirely.